JakubStanior/PsExclusionFinder/README.md

 First import module into current session.
 `Import-Module .\PsExclusionFinder.ps1`

-This example scans the `C:\Users\Example\Documents` directory and its subdirectories up to a depth of 3.
+This example scans the `C:\Users\Example\Documents` directory and its subdirectories up to a depth of 3:

 `Get-ExcludedDirectories -Directory "C:\Users\Example\Documents" -Depth 3`

-This example scans the `C:\Users\` directory and its subdirectories up to a depth of 4, saves logfile to exclusions_log.txt and disables popup.
+This example scans the `C:\Users\` directory and its subdirectories up to a depth of 4, saves logfile to exclusions_log.txt and disables popup:

 `Get-ExcludedDirectories -Directory "C:\Users\" -Depth 4 -LogFile exclusions_log.txt -DisablePopUp`

 ## Output